-- An 'As-is' analysis of the portfolio of Engaged Scholarship activity plus an estimate of the potential - Implement the engaged scholarship strategy which incorporates engaged scholarship in the performance management and promotion system of the University, and is aligned with the differentiated research strategy - Implement a support system and monitoring system to quantify the amount of engaged scholarship, its impact on the community, and the associated research outcomes and third-steam income - Implement a strategy for effective partnerships with Province, City, broader communities, and other key stakeholders - Enable access to opportunities for students to build their civic awareness (e.g. through the Global Leadership Programme) - Promote access to research grants for engaged scholarship that advances development goals
+- An 'As-is' analysis of the portfolio of Engaged Scholarship activity plus an estimate of the potential - Develop an engaged scholarship strategy which incorporates engaged scholarship in the performance management and promotion system of the University, and is aligned with the differentiated research strategy - Develop a support system and monitoring system to quantify the amount of engaged scholarship, its impact on the community, and the associated research outcomes and third-steam income - Develop a strategy for effective partnerships with Province, City, broader communities, and other key stakeholders - Enable access to opportunities for students to build their civic awareness (e.g. through the Global Leadership Programme) - Promote access to research grants for engaged scholarship that advances development goals - Submit indicators for tracking to the Implementation Committee awareness projects.
+Volume of continuous professional development projects.
+Number of projects with the City, Province, and broader communities.

 Accountability and Implementation: A cross-functional task team.
-Vice-Rector: Institutional Change, Strategic Partnerships and Societal Impact.
+Convenor: Vice-Rector: Institutional Change and Student Affairs.
 Representatives of Faculties, representative of Community Engagement Unit, Student representation, Innovation and Business Development Office representative, South Campus representative, and Director: Student Affairs Qwaqwa campus.

-Indicators: Number of academics engaged in knowledge application to increase (refer to 'Asis').
+Some possible indicators: Number of academics engaged in knowledge application to increase (refer to 'As-is').
 Amount of funding for knowledge application.
 Number of UFS projects involving application of knowledge to increase against baseline.
-Number of civic awareness projects.
-Volume of continuous professional development projects.
-Number of projects with the City, Province, and broader communities.
+Number of civic